YuSun0804/YuSun0804.github.io/_posts/2019-10-01-recommender-system.md

 About the architecture of recommender systems, it is a difficult problem in industry.
 There are two main components called recall layer and ranking layer.
 ![vm_directory @8x]({{ "/assets/images/post/rs.png" | absolute_url }})

+The first is recall layer, which is mainly based on part of the user's characteristics.
+From the massive inventory, quickly retrieve a small part of the user's potentially interesting items, and then hand it over to the ranking layer.
+The ranking layer can incorporate more features and use complex models for accuracy.
+Make personalized recommendations.
+Recall emphasizes fast, ranking emphasizes accuracy.

 #### Recall Layer Methods(Memory-based Collaborative Filtering,Model-based collaborative filtering, DNN)